 Open Diffix is a project to make Diffix anonymization free and open.
 The Open Diffix project develops two Diffix query engine implementations, one based on .NET and the other a PostgreSQL extension.
 Diffix for Desktop is a GUI-based application on the .NET query engine.
 Diffix for Desktop is aimed towards ease-of-use, while Diffix for PostgreSQL targets higher complexity and scale.
 Both are strongly anonymous, and satisfy the GDPR definition of anonymity.

 Major versions of Diffix are named after trees.
 Diffix Elm is the latest version (after Aspen, Birch, Cedar, and Dogwood), and is the basis for the first releases of Diffix for Desktop and Diffix for PostgreSQL.
-Diffix Elm represents a kind of "complexity reset".
-It is much simpler than previous versions, making it easier to use and easier to analyze (though less feature rich).
+Compared to earlier versions, Diffix Elm represents a kind of "complexity reset".
+It is much simpler, easier to use, and easier to analyze (though less feature rich).

 A good overview of Diffix Elm can be found here.
 A detailed description is available on ArXiv.
 Besides including a full specification, it includes a complete privacy analysis and guidance for writing a risk assessment.